aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 ## Overview

-The project is an example of how to use [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to retrieve a specific tag and then based on found resources pull additional information from respective service APIs to generate a configuration file (JSON) to build a CloudWatch Dashboard with \_reasonable_ metrics and alarms.
+The guidance provides an example of how to use [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to retrieve a specific tag and then based on found resources pull additional information from respective service APIs to generate a configuration file (JSON) to build a CloudWatch Dashboard with \_reasonable_ metrics and alarms.
 Optionally users can also deploy a central alarm dashboard to monitor alarms across their AWS Organization, AWS Organization OU or arbitrary number of AWS accounts.

 ### Architecture